 This webinar is conducted in the framework of the EU-funded project FIT4RRI.
 It is the first of two sessions in which the conductors of the FIT4RRI co-creations experiments share experiences and insights of engaging quadruple helix actors (academia, industry, government and society) into the design and implementation of research projects.
-Join the webinar to learn more about our activities and observations.
+Join the webinar to learn more about how to foster institutional change towards responsible research & open science.

 Raquel Almeida, Senior Project Manager at the Training and Qualifications Unit of ISQ’s R&D Department.